romaricpascal/implicitjs/README.md

 ### With Bundlers

 Behind the scene, ImplicitJS is a set of Babel transforms.
-You can use the [`babel-preset-implicitjs`][babel-preset-implicit] in your Babel configuration to compile files into ES6 modules.
+You can use the [`babel-preset-impjs`][babel-preset-implicit] in your Babel configuration to compile files into ES6 modules.

 The preset only takes care of the implicit syntax transformations.
 Most likely, you'll also want to use `@babel/preset-env`, or maybe bring in specific plugins like `babel-plugin-proposal-pipeline-operator` (handy for filter-like syntaxes that other template languages have).
 It's up to you to add them in your Babel configuration.

 [implicitjs]: 'packages/implicitjs',
-[babel-preset-implicitjs]: 'packages/babel-preset-implicitjs'
+[babel-preset-impjs]: 'packages/babel-preset-impjs'

 TODO
 ---